Qal'at al-Qatif: Extensions

 The renovated façade of Husseiniyah al-Zurayb, founded by Muhammad Ali Muhammad Yusuf al-Jishi, was established on the 28th of Sha'ban, 1297 AH.

 A view of the façade of the Matter Mosque located within Qatif Castle.

 The façade of a mosque located within Qatif Castle.

 The most notable facilities within Qatif Castle included mosques and Husseiniyas, with a total of 11 mosques recorded.
 Among these, the oldest are Al-Manara and Al-Sidra, both dating back to the eighth century AH.
 Other mosques in the castle include Al-Rajhiya, Al-Khan, and Al-Barouda.
 The construction of Al-Sidra Mosque is also attributed to the eighth century AH, as indicated by a stone slab affixed to the entrance of its 30-meter-high round lighthouse, which offered a view of the metropolis and its suburbs.
-This lighthouse sustained significant damage when struck by a cannonball in 1871 AD during the Turkish occupation, affecting its upper portion.
+This lighthouse sustained significant damage when struck by a cannonball in 1871 AD during the Ottoman occupation, affecting its upper portion.
 It was later restored by the municipality during the reign of King Abdulaziz and repurposed for lighting, with a gas lamp capable of producing 400 candlepower installed at the top.
 It is believed that the Sidra Mosque may have been constructed on the site of an earlier structure, as some sources suggest it was originally an ancient temple that was subsequently abandoned and fell into disrepair.
 However, the original minaret has since been removed, and the mosque has been rebuilt.